-(1) Put the marinade ingredients into a food processor and blitz to give a fairly coarse paste – add a splash of water to help it break down if necessary.
+(1) Put the marinade ingredients into a food processor and blitz to give a fairly coarse paste.

 (2) Mix the lamb shanks with the marinade, covering them well.
-Cover with clingfilm and leave overnight.
+Cover with clingfilm and leave for several hours or ideally overnight.

 Cook the lamb:

-(3) The following day, remove the lamb shanks from the marinade, and scrape off most of the marindate: this will go into the sauce.
+(3) The following day, remove the lamb shanks from the marinade, and scrape off most of the marinade into a bowl: this will go into the sauce.